pfertyk/blog/content/007-nasa-aiohttp.md

 There are many things we could improve (like getting `max_sol` value from the API, passing the rover's name, caching the URLs) but for now it does the job
-done: we can get a random, but still inspiring photo of Mars and feel like we are actually there.
+done: we can get a random, inspiring photo of Mars and feel like we are actually there.

 I hope you liked this short tutorial.
 If you spot a mistake or have any questions,